-Also this past week, on Tuesday, another brother, Albert Mohler, President of The Southern Baptist Theological Seminary in Louisville, delivered an address at Brigham Young University.
+Back in 2014 Albert Mohler, President of The Southern Baptist Theological Seminary in Louisville, delivered an address at Brigham Young University.
 The talk was entitled, "Strengthen the Things that Remain: Human Dignity, Human Rights, and Human Flourishing in a Dangerous Age."
-I recommend you read it in its entirety, but I want to share just a few excerpts because Mohler so helpfully models for us how to fulfill our mission in this volatile age.
+Mohler helpfully models for us how to fulfill our mission in this volatile age.
 Here's how he began:

 The presence of the president of The Southern Baptist Theological Seminary behind the podium at Brigham Young University requires some explanation.
 I come as an evangelical Christian, committed to the Gospel of Jesus Christ and to the trinitarian beliefs of the historic Christian faith.
-I come as one who does not share your theology and who has long been involved in urgent discussions about the distinctions between the faith of the Latter Day Saints and the faith of the historic Christian church.
-I come as who I am, and your leaders invited me to come knowing who I am.
-I have come knowing who you are and what you believe and my presence here does not mean that the distance between our beliefs has been reduced.
-It does mean, however, that we now know something that we did not know before.
-We need to talk.
-We can and must take the risk of responsible, respectful, and honest conversation.
-We owe this to each other, and we owe this to the faiths we represent.
-And we had better talk with candor and urgency, for the times demand it.
+I come as one who does not share your theology and who has long been involved in urgent discussions about the distinctions between the faith of the Latter Day Saints and the faith of the historic